KodianKodes/customersupport.web-1/README.md

 - When you're done working on your feature make a PR only to the dev branch (not staging or main)

 ## Before committing

+If you try committing and get an error from Git:

 - Ensure you run `npm run lint` and fix all errors before trying to commit (husky will prevent you from committing otherwise).
 - You can run `npm run lint:fix` to try to automatically fix the simpler errors.